CVE-2026-0556 Overview

 Immediate Actions Required

-- Update the XO Event Calendar plugin to a patched version as soon as one becomes available
+- Update the XO Event Calendar plugin to a version later than 3.2.10 once the vendor publishes a fix

-- Audit existing posts and pages containing the xo_event_field shortcode for malicious content
+- Audit existing posts and pages for malicious xo_event_field shortcode usage and remove any unsafe attribute values

 Patch Information